NeighTools/UnityDoorstop/README.md

 Doorstop is a tool to execute managed assemblies inside Unity as early as possible!

-This repository is indented mainly for developers!
+This repository is intended mainly for developers!
 Developers should package Doorstop into their applications for the end-users.

 ## Features